Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

 The technical position is:

-- the official Unicode 8 SignWriting encoding is a non-compatible branch from the standpoint of the Sutton SignWriting production ecosystem
+- the official Unicode SignWriting encoding, introduced in Unicode 8.0.0 and maintained in later Unicode versions, is not currently a compatible production replacement for the established FSW/SWU Sutton SignWriting production ecosystem
 - FSW remains the canonical production encoding in practice
 - SWU remains the isomorphic Unicode-oriented representation supported by the Sutton SignWriting Resources
 - real-world corpora, publication, and current tooling should not be forced into the official Unicode encoding when that encoding cannot carry the writing system cleanly